Elsapro/wikijs/employment/stages-of-grief.md

      merit in their words.

--  Take the time to record yourself  so you know what you asund like when  you talk?
+-  Record yourself on your phone.
+Do you sound down?
+Are your words harsh and angry sounding?
+-